ProfessionalCSharp/ProfessionalCSharp7/BotAndCognitive/Readme.md

-# Readme - Code Samples for Chapter 36, Bots and Cognitive Services
+# Readme - Code Samples for Bonus Chapter 4, Bots and Cognitive Services

 This chapter contains the following code samples: